Probiotic Curd: What Makes It Different and How to Make It

 You've seen "probiotic curd" on store shelves.
 It costs more than regular curd.
 But what actually makes it different?
 Is the curd you make at home already probiotic — or not?

-Here's what you need to know about probiotic curd, how it compares to regular dahi, and how to make it at home.
+Here's what you need to know about probiotic curd.
+Learn how it compares to regular dahi.
+Find out how to make it at home.

 What Makes Curd "Probiotic"?

-All curd has bacteria — that's how it's made.
+All curd has bacteria.
+That is how it is made.
 But not all bacteria are probiotics.
-To count as probiotic, a strain must survive your stomach acid, reach your gut alive, and give you a real health benefit.
-Regular curd has bacteria that may or may not make it through.
+A strain must survive your stomach acid to count.
+It must reach your gut alive.
+It must give you a real health benefit.
+Regular curd has bacteria that may not make it.
+They may or may not get through.
 Probiotic curd has strains picked because they do.

 The most common probiotic strains added to curd are:

 Regular curd mainly contains Lactobacillus bulgaricus and Streptococcus thermophilus — the same bacteria used to make yogurt.
-These are good for fermentation but aren't the strongest probiotics.
+These are good for fermentation.
+But they aren't the strongest probiotics.

 How Does Regular Curd Compare to Probiotic Curd?

-It comes down to which bacteria are in the curd, how many survive, and what they do in your gut.
-Here's a side-by-side look.
+It depends on which bacteria are in the curd.
+It also depends on how many survive.
+And it depends on what they do in your gut.
+Here is a side-by-side look.

 Does Store-Bought Curd Have Probiotics?

-Regular store-bought curd (Amul, Mother Dairy) has lactic acid bacteria.
+Regular store-bought curd like Amul and Mother Dairy has lactic acid bacteria.
 But the count drops during storage and transport.
-By the time you eat it, the live bacteria may be much lower than in fresh homemade curd.
+When you eat it, the live bacteria may be much lower.
+Fresh homemade curd has more live bacteria.

 Some brands now sell "probiotic" versions with added strains.
 Look for "live active cultures" on the label.
 If it just says "curd" or "dahi," it's the regular kind.

-The honest truth: fresh homemade curd made with a good starter and the right temperature often has more live bacteria than store-bought curd that's been sitting on a shelf for days.
+The honest truth: fresh homemade curd has more live bacteria.
+You need a good starter and the right temperature.
+Store-bought curd sits on a shelf for days.
+It has fewer live bacteria than fresh homemade curd.

 How Do You Make Probiotic-Rich Curd at Home?

-You can boost the probiotic content of your homemade curd with a few simple steps.
-The key is temperature control and starter quality.
+You can increase the probiotics in your homemade curd.
+Just follow a few simple steps.
+The key is controlling temperature and using good starter.

 Step 1: Use Fresh, High-Quality Starter

 Your starter is everything.
-Use curd that's no more than 2-3 days old.
+Use curd that is no more than 2-3 days old.
 Fresh starter means more active bacteria.
-If your starter sat in the fridge for a week, the bacteria are weak or dead.
+Your starter might sit in the fridge for a week.
+Then the bacteria are weak or dead.

 For even better results, buy a probiotic starter culture packet online.
 These have strains like L. acidophilus and Bifidobacterium that regular curd doesn't have.